sonykus/vagrant-chef-mongodb/README.md

 - 3x MongoDB servers with 512MB RAM, named 'mongodb1', 'mongodb2', 'mongodb3' on '10.11.12.101..103"
 - the 3x mongodb servers will form a replica set named 'shard01' having 'mongodb3' set as PRIMARY.

-All the subsequent servers will check in to the Chef Server automagically during the build process.
+Each machine will check in to the Chef Server automagically during the build process.
 In the end, you can connect to any of the 5 machines above using the "vagrant ssh machine_name" command.

-The Chef server's web interface is also available.
-Point your browser to https://10.11.12.100/ , accept the makeshift SSL certificate (you might need to add a security exception) and use the admin credentials found on the first page.
+The Chef server's web interface will be also available.
+Point your browser to https://10.11.12.100/ , accept the makeshift SSL certificate (you might need to add a security exception) then use the admin credentials found on the first page.

 SYSTEM REQUIREMENTS:

-I wrote this on a Macbook Pro running OS X 10.8.5 with 16GB of RAM, and haven't tested it anywhere else yet.
+I wrote this on a Macbook Pro running OS X 10.8.5 with 16GB of RAM, and I haven't tested it anywhere else yet.
-Please do, and send me some feedback on how it works.
+Please do test it, and send me some feedback on how it works.
 In theory, it *should work* on any machine with the Prerequisites (see below) met.
-Please note that the 5x virtual machines will use 3GB of RAM in total when up and running, plus some overhead from VirtualBox and Vagrant.
+Please note that the 5x virtual machines will use 3GB of RAM in total when up and running, plus some overhead for VirtualBox and Vagrant.
 It should run on a notebook, just make sure that you have 3GB+ free RAM available.

 PREREQUISITES: